 Honors and Awards

-- 2011 James A. Huston Award for Excellence in Scholarship, Lynchburg College
+- 2011 James A. Huston Award for Excellence in Scholarship, University of Lynchburg

 - Overseas Research Scholarship, University of St. Andrews

 - University Research Studentship, University of St. Andrews

 - Edwin L. Jones Graduate Fellowship, Westminster Theological Seminary

 - Graduate Assistantship, College of William and Mary